-As of December 31, 2021, we purchased certain business services from AgriBank.
-Until the formation of SunStream Business Services (SunStream) on April 1, 2020, we also purchased financial and retail information technology, collateral, and tax reporting services from AgriBank.
+As of December 31, 2022, we purchased certain business services from AgriBank.
+Until the formation of SunStream Business Services (SunStream) on April 1, 2020, we also purchased financial and retail information technology, collateral, and tax reporting from AgriBank.
 These services are now purchased from SunStream.
 We also purchase human resource, benefit, payroll, and workforce management services from Farm Credit Foundations (Foundations).
-SunStream and Foundations are both System service corporations within the AgriBank District.
+SunStream and Foundations are both System service corporations within the AgriBank District and the costs incurred are included in the table below in AgriBank District purchased services.
 In addition to the services we purchase from AgriBank, SunStream, and Foundations we also hold an investment in each of these institutions.